The difference between Production Time and Time of Production

-Production time covers the period from the moment of entry of the means of production into an enterprise up to the completion of the finished product (The Great Soviet Encyclopaedia, 1979).
-Time of production covers only and exclusively the time raw materials and semi-finished products undergo value addition by being processed.
-The difference between the two times is considered to be a waste of time and can most likely be assigned to one of the seven waste categories listed below.
-You can easily remember them by using the TWO DIME acronym.
-Note that you can save considerably more than just two dimes by eliminating these seven wastes.
+Production time covers the period from the moment of entry of the means of production into an enterprise up to the completion of the finished product (The Great Soviet Encyclopedia, 1979).
+Time of Production covers only and exclusively the time raw materials and semi-finished products undergo value addition by being processed.
+The difference between the two times is considered to be a waste of time and can most likely be assigned to one of the 7 waste categories listed hereafter.
+You can easily remember those by using the TWO DIME - acronym.
+Note that you can save considerably more than just two dimes by eliminating these 7 wastes.

-The time it takes for a product or component to be transported from A to B to be further processed, is a waste of time.
+All the time a product or component needs to be transported from A to B to be further processed, is a waste of time.
 During the transport from one department to another, one factory’s facility to the next, the yet unfinished product does not get processed any further.
 It is only moved from one place to another without any value being added to it.
 Time of transportation and transportation itself is purely a cost and should be eliminated.

-Every minute a product or component is waiting to be processed is a waste of time.
-I’m sure whenever you sit in your car waiting in front of a red traffic light, you feel like you are wasting your time.
-And when the light finally turns green, the traffic slowly starts moving again until finally it’s your turn to move on.
+Every minute a product or component is waiting to be processed, is a waste of time.
+I’m sure whenever you sit in your car lined up in front of a red traffic light, you feel like you are wasting your time.
+And when the light finally turns green, the convoy slowly starts moving again until it’s finally your turn to move on.
 Could it be that the products in your production line feel the same?
 Imagine you sit on one of your products across the entire production process.
-How many times would you sit and wait until it’s moving again?
+How many times would you sit and wait until it’s moving on again?
 All these “invisible red lights” in the production process should be eliminated as they disrupt the continuous flow and result in a loss of speed and wasted time.

 Over-processing occurs in at least four instances:

-- Any time more work is done on a piece than is required by the customer;
+1) any time more work is done on a piece than what is required by the customer

 Make sure customer requirements are clear and understood.
-If there is only one label needed on one side of the box, then don’t apply one on both sides of the box just out of habit, because previous customers required one on both sides.
-As trivial as this example sounds, it saves you 50 per cent of labels and labelling time.
-Train your staff to watch out for this kind of thing.
+If there is only one label needed on one side of the box, then don’t apply one on both sides of the box just out of a habit because other customers used to require one on both sides.
+As trivial as this example sounds, it safes you 50% of labels and labeling-time.
+Train your staff to watch out for this kind of things.
 It might also be possible to talk to your customer and discuss with him whether certain things are really necessary or could be eliminated.

-- Each time a piece needs to be reprocessed, for whatever reason (usually quality issues);
+2) each time a piece needs to be reprocessed due to whatever reasons (usually quality issues)

-When you re-process goods, you're basically doing part of the job twice.
-There's no need to elaborate on this; it can be addressed by reducing defects and quality issues.
+If for whatever reason you have to re-process goods, then you basically do part of the job twice.
+Needless to elaborate further on this, it can be addressed by reducing defects and quality issues.

-When you try to draw a clearly understandable process flow - including all steps and options of your production process and layout - without ending up with a wild labyrinth of overlapping lines, you are likely to realise how complicated and rich in detail and options your manufacturing process is.
+When you try to draw a clearly understandable process flow including all steps and options of your production process and layout without ending up with a wild labyrinth of overlapping lines you are likely to realize how complicated and rich in detail and options your manufacturing process is.
 It might also uncover process redundancies and inadequate process layouts.

-- Usually, "using tools that are more precise, complex, or expensive than absolutely required” belongs in this waste category;
+4) usually, “using tools that are more precise, complex, or expensive than absolutely required” belongs into this waste category.

-Motion refers to human movement, any movement done by humans to get their job done.
+Motion refers to human movement, means any movement done by humans to get their job done.
 Bending, stretching, reaching out for things and walking.
 Simple example: in order to be able to control how much paper his staff prints, a department manager places the printer in his own office even though he himself doesn’t use it much.
-The people who actually print documents are sitting 20 or more metres away in other rooms.
-Each time an employee hits "print”, they walk to and back from the Department Manager’s office.
+The people who actually print are sitting 20 or more meters away in other rooms.
+Each time his staff hit “print”, they walk to and back from the Department Manager’s office.
 This is a waste of time.
-Workplaces should be set up in a way that requires the least physical effort and motion for employees and workers to do their jobs.
-If you can get 500 employees to reduce their waste time through avoidable motion by only a minute each per day, you save 8.3 workman hours, or more than one full time position.
+Work places should be set-up in a way that employees and workers need the least physical effort and motion to do their jobs.
+If you can get 500 employees to reduce their waste time through avoidable motion by only 1 minute each per day, you save 8.3 workman hours or more than one full time position.

-Excess production is that percentage of production you add as a safety buffer to make up for defects.
+Excess Production is that percentage of production you add as safety buffer to make up for defects.
 This is a double-edged sword.
-Not only do you “plan” for defects that eventually really will occur and result in re-working or scrapping, you also may end up with top quality finished goods you can’t sell, if the planned defects do not occur.
-Aside from that, we can see that some of the seven wastes are interlinked.
-For example, we can see a chain effect in the case of excess production.
-If to guarantee delivery of a 100-per-cent first-quality product you need to produce 105 per cent of product, then you also need to buy raw material for 105 per cent of product.
-Assuming that your purchasing department adds some raw material buffer, you may end up buying raw material for 110 per cent of product to make sure you can produce 105 per cent.
-If neither raw material consumption nor production itself encounter any irregularities, you will have raw material and finished product left over in stock.
+Not only do you “plan” for defects that eventually really will occur and result in re-work or scrap, you also may end up with first quality finished goods you can’t sell in case the planned defects did not occur.
+Aside from that, we can see that some of the 7 wastes are interlinked.
+For example, we can see a chain-effect in the case of Excess Production.
+If to guarantee delivery of a 100% of first quality product you need to produce 105% of product, then you also need to buy raw material for 105% of product.
+Assuming that your purchasing department adds some raw material buffer, you may end up buying raw material for 110% of product to make sure you can produce 105%.
+If for any case, neither raw material consumption nor production itself encountered any irregularities, you will have raw material and finished product left over in stock.

-If you have identified, addressed and eliminated the seven wastes from your business processes - and that is not limited to just the production line itself - then you have made a big step towards Lean Manufacturing and towards improving the competitiveness of your business.
+If you have identified, addressed and eliminated the 7 wastes from your business processes, and that is not limited to just the production line itself, then you have made a big step towards Lean Manufacturing and towards improving the competitiveness of your business.